On the Spatial Degrees of Freedom of Multicell and Multiuser MIMO Channels: Introduction

 First, a simple characterization of the optimal degrees of freedom with constant channel coefficient for the multicell MIMO MAC is provided.
 Then, a scenario when the downlink system exploits the multiuser diversity is considered and the degrees of freedom by employing user scheduling is characterized.

 In the uplink, we assume $L$ homogeneous cells with $K$ users per cell.
 We do not consider time or frequency domain extensions with a time or frequency varying channel assumption.
 Alternatively, spatial resources are utilized with constant channel coefficients.
 Although our focus is on the scenario where the transmitter and receiver have $M$ and $N$ antennas, we show a spatial degrees of freedom outer bound for the $L$-cell and $K$-user MIMO MAC that includes the case when each node has a different number of antennas.
 For the two-cell case, two linear schemes that achieve the degrees of freedom outer bound are characterized.
 The first scheme is a simple transmit zero forcing with $M=K\beta + \beta$ and $N=K\beta$, and the second one is a null space interference alignment with $M=K\beta$ and $N=K\beta+\beta$, where $\beta>0$ is a positive integer.
 For $L>1$ (including the two-cell case), it is verified that receive zero forcing with $M=\beta$ and $N=KL\beta$ precisely achieves the optimal degrees of freedom for $K\geq 1$.
-Moreover, it can be shown that the developed linear schemes attain the optimal degrees of freedom with the minimum possible numbers of $M$ and $N$ under the zero-interference constraint when assuming a single stream per user.

 The main ingredients of the degrees of freedom outer bound, analogous to \cite{Host,Cadambe1,Cadambe2,Gou}, are to split whole messages into small subsets so that the outer bound can tractably be formulated for each of message subsets.
 We define the message subset for the $L$-cell heterogeneous networks where $L-1$ cells form an $L-1$-user MIMO interference channel and a single cell forms a $K$-user MIMO MAC.
 We also investigate through an example that selecting a subset of transmitters and allowing them to use partial message sharing (through perfect links) achieves a higher degrees of freedom than distributed MIMO transmission.